yeskoinx/vnuscoind/README.md

 `right click : Properies -> C/C++ -> Code Generation -> Runtime Library - > change it to Multi-threaded (/MT)`

 And Finaly do the Build with F5 key.

+#### HOW TO RESTORE A WALLET FROM OFFLINE PAPER-WALLET WITH MNEMONIC SEED ?
+you need your Mnemonic seed.
+Don't forget to copy it when creating your wallet.
+You should copy all the "Private keys" too (spend key + view key)

+Then run :

+`simplewallet.exe --restore-deterministic-wallet --wallet-file YOUR_WALLET_NAME`

+Enter a password

+Enter your mnemonic seed

+... and it should work !